How does my child apply to the Howard S. Billings IB Programme?

-Registration packages are distributed to our elementary schools in late September and made available for download from our website in early October.
+Registration documents are sent to the elementary schools in late September and are available for download from our website in early October.
 Howard S. Billings uses third-party specialists in entrance examinations to administer and moderate the exam.
 Acceptance letters are mailed to families approximately 6 to 8 weeks after the exam.

 A second exam period for Grade 6 students takes place in June.
 Students must pre-register in early May.
 This exam is written at the offices of the exam moderators and is only available if places remain in the Grade 7 class.

 Students wishing to join the IB Programme in Grades 8 or 9 must have their parents contact the school administration to indicate their interest.
 No entrance exam is required; however, students must be in good academic standing and there must be room in the grade level.

 Students enrolled in an IB Programme at another school may transfer into the programme, provided they are in good academic standing and space is available.

 A student must be registered with the New Frontiers School Board and must have access to English education to be considered as a candidate for the programme.